AkiraBrand/AkiraBrand.github.io/index.md

 - Make any picture into cake w/ CSS (Because everything is cake.
 Always has been.)
 - How to talk to strangers
+- Build your own personal site with Jekyll
+- Build a 3d photo gallery w/ parallax.js

 ### Fun Ideas for Lightning Talks